JSSolutions/jss-tree-snippet/README.md

 Some nodes can accept only numerical values (specified in JSON as a type property).

-Some examples of nodes: {id: 123, label: 'root', parentId: -1}, {id:1234, label: 'child', parentId: 123}, {id: 12345, label: 'numbers only', parentId: 1234, type: N}
++Some examples of nodes: {id: 123, label: 'root', parentId: -1}, {id:1234, label: 'child', parentId: 123}, {id: 12345, label: 'numbers only', parentId: 1234, type: N}

-The nodes should accept updates from outside (values, parent/position) and the tree should update accordingly: getNodeWithId(1234).setParentId(123)
++The nodes should accept updates from outside (values, parent/position) and the tree should update accordingly: getNodeWithId(1234).setParentId(123)

 The modified tree can be saved back to a JSON.